thoni56/dokuwiki2wikijs/README.md

 - Point to a single file and get the conversion of that on stdout to see if it needs manual adjustments
 - Transparent handling of any potention `markdowku` pages (an extension to `dokuwiki` which can render markdown "natively" so they are stored as markdown)
 - Converts Dokuwiki links in Markdown pages to Markdown format
-- Uses the first line, if it is a heading, for the title meta-data, if not the basename of the file is used instead
+- Uses the first line, if it is a heading, for the title meta-data, if not, the basename of the file is used instead
-- Un-mangle Unicode paths (`%C3B6` etc) back to genuine unicode
+- Un-mangle paths with (some) Unicode characters (`%C3%B6` etc) back to genuine unicode
-- Convert basic WRAP tags to `> text{.is-<kind>}` (blockquote with CSS)
+- Convert basic WRAP (plugin) tags to `> text{.is-<kind>}` (blockquote with CSS)
 - Removes some useless tags from plugins (for now just `<sortable>`)

 ## Conversion caveats